 Do we have any recourse for interest costs for carrying construction loan this...
 Read more »

 You may indeed have some legal recourse and be able to recover damages, however, that all depends on your written agreements with the Builder as well.
 If there is no term for duration of completion, the Courts will impose what is a "reasonable" time period.
-For most new homes, that can be from 3...Read more »
+For most new homes, that can...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.